chanchalmittal/Age_calculator/README.md

 # Age_calculator

-This is an age calculator which is I made by using the Java language.
+This is an age calculator which I made by using the Java language.
 To use this calculator follow the following steps:
 1. Enter your birth year.
 2. Enter your birth month.